maxim/skeptick/README.md

 # Skeptick

-Skeptick is an all-purpose DSL for building and running ImageMagic commands.
+Skeptick is an all-purpose DSL for building and running ImageMagick commands.
 It helps you build any transformations, from trivial resizes to complex mask algorithms and free drawing.
 In a nutshell, Skeptick is nothing more than a string manipulator and a process spawner.
 That's all it's meant to be.
 However,